 This is the number of sewer mains that were plugged and needed immediate attention, but did not result in a Category 1 Sanitary Sewer Overflow (SSO).

-There has been a positive trend in this measure over the past few years, as NapaSan has made increased investments and efforts toward preventive maintenance.
+There has been a positive trend in this measure over the past several years, as NapaSan has made increased investments and efforts toward preventive maintenance and prioritizing repairs.

 Recycled Water Quality